New Zealand Distance Riders

 • Your START / END receipt will have to be at the same business.
 Choose this carefully based on what is going to be open when you finish your ride!
 This point MUST BE ON THE ROUTE.

 • You need to ride the route in the prescribed direction.
-(As outlined both in the route sheet, John's video introduction to the route, and the number details on each of the checkpoints - do them in numerically ascending order (smallest first, through to the largest number).
+(As outlined both in the route sheet, and indicated by the number details on each of the checkpoints - do them in numerically ascending order (smallest first, through to the largest number), using your own staring point, work through to the Ohakune, then continue on through the lower numbers back onto your own Start / End point.

-• If you do not start / end in Turangi, then you must also add in a checkpoint in Turangi, either the (old) Holiday Park barrier, or a documented fuel stop in Turangi, as an extra photo checkpoint!
+• If you do not start / end in Ohakune, then you must also add in a checkpoint in Ohakune, either at Kings, or a documented fuel stop in Ohakune, do this as an extra photo checkpoint, call it CP00.

 How are we going to check your ride?